KhronosGroup/ANARI-SDK/cts/README.md

   - `spatial_field_dimensions`: A 3-integer array, describing the dimensions of all spatial fields in this test.
 If no spatial field is defined in `anariObjects`, a default one will be used.
   - `frameCompletionCallback`: When set to `true`, checks if `ANARI_KHR_FRAME_COMPLETION_CALLBACK` works correctly.
 Renders a green image on success and a red image otherwise.
   - `progressiveRendering`: When set to `true`, checks if `ANARI_KHR_PROGRESSIVE_RENDERING` works correctly.
 Renders a green image if more then 10 pixels differ from the previous rendering and a red image otherwise.
-  - `camera_generate_transform`: Enables automatic adaptation of the camera position to the scene.
   - `anari_objects`: This JSON object can be used to set generic parameters for all ANARI objects except World.
 It holds arrays that each have their type name as their key.
 Each array should only have one element.
 This array contains objects with parameters for each ANARI object.
 The parameter `subtype` is mandatory for all object types that define it. `null` can be used to reset/use the default of a parameter (useful for permutations).
 To set a parameter to a reference to another object, use the `ref_` prefix, then add the type and index, e.g. `ref_sampler_0`.
 All other `sceneParameters` take precedence over the ones set using the generic `anari_objects`.
 This also implies that for geometries, subtypes can not be mixed and `subtype` in `anariObjects` need to match `geometrySubtype`.
 Additionally, if `instances` are used no objects are added to the world despite the instances.
 There is no need to create e.g. a default `surface` to display materials or geometry.
 If an object is missing, a default object is used instead.
 To set `Array1D` or `Array2D` parameters, the value needs to be a JSON object containing the type as key together with its value, e.g. `{"Array1D": [0, 1, 2, 3]}`.
 -  `simplified_permutations`: When set to `true`, only the first value of each permutation list is used with permutations of other parameters, therefore reducing the amount of tests to N_0 + N_1 + ... instead of a cartesian product
 - `permutations` and `variants`: These specify scene parameters where different values should be tested.
 Therefore, these JSON objects contain the name of a scene parameter and a list of values for each of them.
 The permutations specify changes which result in a different outcome (e.g. 1 or 16 primitives).
 The variants should not change the outcome, therefore only one reference rendering is needed for these (e.g. the soup and indexed variants should look the same).
 The cartesian product is performed for all parameters.
 In the current example this results in four test images: 1 primitive + soup, 1 primitive + indexed, 16 primitives + soup, 16 primitives + indexed; As well as two reference images: 1 primitive (soup or indexed), 16 primitives (soup or indexed).
 To permutate a parameter in an ANARI object, the object needs to be defined in `anariObjects` without the parameter.
 In the permutation or variant object a JSON pointer e.g. `"/anari_objects/material/0/color"` should be used as key as seen in the example.